ogham/exa/README.md

     $ sudo apt install exa

-On Ubuntu 20.04 (Focal Fossa) and earlier, make and change into a temp directory
+On Ubuntu 20.04 (Focal Fossa) and earlier, make and change into a temp directory:

     $ mkdir temp && cd temp

-Download the zip file and extract the files.
+Download the zip file and extract the files:

     $ wget https://github.com/ogham/exa/releases/download/v0.10.0/exa-linux-x86_64-v0.10.0.zip && unzip exa-linux-x86_64-v0.10.0.zip

 Move the files to the required directories.